-Things to do with kids this weekend
+RECOMMENDED: See the best things to do with kids this weekend

 Created by Fan Yang, 16-time Guinness-record holder for blowing the biggest soap bubble, this show is an ode to airborne orbs.
 In the newest incarnation of the show, Yang's son, 20-year-old Deni Yang, takes over, presenting magic, lighting effects and bubbles—giant bubbles, walls of bubbles, helium bubbles and bubbles within bubbles.
 Ages 5 and up.

 The fanciful tale comes to life in this Puppetworks production complete with marionettes, an original song score, and elegant 18th century French-style costumes.
 Watch as Puss the cat springs to life after his master buys him magical boots and draws up a plan to trick an ogre for his riches and win the princess’ heart for his owner.
 Ages 3 and up.